Lake Sherwood Shelter, WV 2019

 Scope of Work

-Volunteers will work alongside expert field staff to learn the skills necessary to preserve this well-loved shelter.
+Volunteers worked alongside expert field staff to learn the skills necessary to preserve this well-loved shelter.
 Plan to work at heights, either on scaffolding or safely harnessed in, for the majority of this project’s work.

 - Remove and replace deteriorated shake roof 60%